iamnijat/task-manager/README.md

 ## Configuration for this application

-Fortunately, There is no configuration for this project apart from the flutter development setup on your computer.
+Fortunately, there is no configuration for this project apart from the flutter development setup on your computer.

 You've done entire steps correctly and I make sure that this project will have paramount effect on your progress learning `Flutter`